Sacramento among ‘most fun’ cities, study says

 Fun isn’t something you can scientifically measure, but that hasn’t stopped researchers at WalletHub from trying.

-The personal finance website has released a list of the “Most Fun Cities in America,” and three California cities, San Francisco, San Diego and Los Angeles, made the top 20.
+The personal finance website has released a list of the “Most Fun Cities in America,” and Sacramento made the top 40 at #34.
+Three California cities, San Francisco, San Diego and Los Angeles, made the top 20.

 WalletHub ranked more than 180 cities on 65 factors including the number of attractions, restaurant diversity, bars per capita, the number of amusement parks and sports venues and costs.
 Cities were then scored on a 100-point scale.